robertpisano/LeeLee/README.md

 ## Pre-requisites

-If you already set up [Olapic VM](https://github.com/Olapic/Puppet/blob/local/docs/Installation.md) on your machine already, you can skip this part.

 * [vagrant](http://www.vagrantup.com/) (version 1.4 at least, downloaded from their site)
 * [virtualbox](https://www.virtualbox.org/) (version 4.3.8 at least, 4.3.10 preferably, downloaded from their site)
 * [homebrew](http://brew.sh/) (follow the instructions at the bottom of their page, you will need your AppleID setup)